 About this Spaghetti Squash with Parmesan and Herbs

 T0 start this recipe, you’re going to need a cooked spaghetti squash.
-I have you covered there with my post about how to cook spaghetti squash!
-I cover five different methods, so whether you want to cook it slow or fast, there will be a method there for you.
+Not sure how to cook a squash?
+Check out my post about how to cook spaghetti squash!
+I cover five different methods, so whether you want to cook it slow or fast, there will be a method for you.
 There’s even a video included for the trickiest (but best) method.